biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 ```

 Use the same command, but instead of **python** try **py**.
 A third option is to try **python3**.
 It is important to remember the option that worked for the later steps.
 If none of the previous solutions work, check the Issues section.

-**R project**

-To download [R project](https://cran.r-project.org/mirrors.html) please choose your preferred CRAN mirror in the official page and then select the correct version for you operative system.

 **RStudio**